Discover your body's 6 natural defense barriers against SIBO

 - Low protein intake

 The most reliable way to check if you have either hypochlorhydria (insufficient stomach acid), hyperchlorhydria (excess stomach acid), or achlorhydria (no stomach acid) is the Heidelberg test or Gastric Function Test.
-Doctors may also do a blood test to check for any nutrient deficiencies and other parameters.
+Doctors may also order blood tests to check for nutrient deficiencies and other parameters.
 (14) (T. Ghosh, 2011)

 Another easy and cheap way to check your stomach acid levels is a home-based baking soda test.
 All you need is baking soda.
-While this works well most of the time, there are a number of factors that may produce false positive or negative results, so the best is to repeat it several times at different times to get the most accurate results.
+While this works well most of the time, there are a number of factors that may produce false-positive or false-negative results, so the best approach is to repeat it several times at different times to get the most accurate results.

 If you wish to perform the test: